 The Foreign, Commonwealth & Development Office currently advises British nationals against all but essential international travel.
 Travel to some countries and territories is currently exempted.

 This advice is being kept under constant review.
 Travel disruption is still possible and national control measures may be brought in with little notice, so check our travel guidance.

-Local laws reflect the fact that Oman is an Islamic country.
+Oman laws and customs are very different to those in the UK, and reflect the fact that Oman is an Islamic country.
 You should respect local traditions, customs, laws and religions at all times and be aware of your actions to ensure that they don’t offend, especially during the holy month of Ramadan or if you intend to visit religious areas.

 Carry a copy of your passport, or your Omani ID if you are a resident, at all times for identification and keep the original document in a safe place.

 Financial crimes, including fraud, bouncing cheques, unpaid debt and the non-payment of bills (including hotel bills) can result in imprisonment and/or a fine.
 You may be prevented from leaving the country.
 The same goes if you are subject to a travel ban, involved in legal proceedings or are a child subject to a custody dispute.
 Foreign nationals must pay all outstanding debts and traffic fines before leaving the country.
 You can pay fines at the airport.
 If you haven’t paid fines before you leave you may experience delays or be prevented from leaving the country.